GauravMandolia/end_to_end_ml_deployment_code/README.md

 mlops_main
 ==============================

-This Project is end to end Machine Learning project of learning.
+This Project code is for easy deployment of other ML projects

 Project Organization
 ------------